 - More frequent case size changeovers that diminish throughput

 - Products and packaging being placed in storage configurations that create hazardous plant conditions

 Implementing leading-edge packaging equipment into the production line can help maximize line flexibility for SKU expansion and ensure a quality product from design to shelf.

-The Wexxar Auto Adjust systems also allow production managers to monitor the packaging systems at a single-source because these machines tie easily into existing line programming, for optimization, and analysis by the manager.
+The Wexxar Auto Adjust system also allow production managers to monitor the packaging systems at a single-source because these machines tie easily into existing line programming, for optimization, and analysis by the manager.
 Plant managers can specifically monitor the dynamics of their production lines, including tape levels and operational speed management.
 The Auto Adjust machine ensures that changeovers are reliable.
 Furthermore, box recipes allow operators to select from pre-set box sizes and start packaging new products with minimal dialing in and running in of test boxes.

-The WF30 S case former with Auto Adjust features a compact design for machinery of this class and fits easily into most packaging line applications.
-The machine offers touch-screen controls, a Pin-and-Dome case opening system that ensures precise forming and bottom flap folding, fully-interlocking Safe Logic safety guarding, which protects operators when accessing the machine; tool-less case size changeover and extruded aluminum frame construction.
+The WF30 case former with Auto Adjust features a compact design for machinery of this class and fits easily into most packaging line applications.
+The machine offers touch-screen controls, Pin-and-Dome case opening system that ensures precise forming and bottom flap folding, fully-interlocking Safe Logic safety guarding, which protects operators when accessing the machine; tool-less case size changeover and extruded aluminum frame construction.

 Application requirements can vary in different industries and the needs from one packaging operation to another may be as diverse as handling an oversize case, a fragile case, or conveying or accumulating on demand but the need for reliable and repeatable changeovers matched with monitoring and ease of use is universal.

 The end result is Fortune 500 companies are using new technologies like the Auto Adjust to improve system performance, changeover reliability, and ROI, in the short term.
 They are moving to maximize line flexibility and monitoring for the future.
 Auto Adjust delivers a lower cost of ownership overall.